 Past Loan Applications (Enquiry Information)

-Free CIBIL Report Online
+CIBIL Report Online

-Free CIBIL report is now mandated to be available to all customers as per RBI notification dated September 1, 2016, titled “ Fee Annual Credit Report to Individuals”.
-With effect from 1st Jan 2017, All Credit Information Companies (CIC) including CIBIL, Equifax, Experian and High Mark are required to provide individuals with one free base level consumer credit report (including credit score) a year.
-The Free Credit Report should be detailed and the same as the one provided to the banks and other credit institutions.
-The customers can also get the errors in their credit report rectified by informing the credit agency or the bank.
-This will be in line with global practices where all credit bureaus are required to provide one free credit report annually.
+A RBI notification dated September 1, 2016, has now made it mandatory for credit bureaus to provide one free credit report to their customers.
+The report is titled “Free Annual Credit Report to Individuals”.
+With effect from 1st Jan 2017, All Credit Information Companies (CIC) including CIBIL, Equifax, Experian and High Mark will now provide individuals with one free base level consumer credit report (including credit score) a year.
+The Free Credit Report provided is detailed and includes the same information as that provided to banks and other lending institutions.
+The customers can check their reports and can get the errors rectified by informing the credit agency or the bank.
+This practice in line with the global practice where all credit bureaus are mandated to provide one free credit report annually.

-Who writes CIBIL report? how do they know all this about me?
+Who writes CIBIL report?
+How do they know all this about me?

 CIBIL is a third party agency that maintains and periodically updates credit profile of borrowers and share the same with lenders, service providers such as mobile phone companies and borrowers (for a fee).
 There are four authorized credit bureaus in India as of now.
 Of these CIBIL is the oldest and has the widest coverage in terms of number of customer accounts.
 Newer ones like Experian, Equifax and Highmark are also growing fast.